ILLIXR/ILLIXR/docs/getting_started.md

     <!--- language: lang-shell -->

-        ./install_deps.sh
+        ./install_deps.sh [--jobs <integer>]

-    This script installs some Ubuntu/Debian packages and builds several dependencies from source:
+    This script installs some Ubuntu/Debian packages and builds several dependencies from source.
+    Without any arguments, the script will print the help message, and proceed using default values.
+    To change the number of threads/tasks to use for building, specify using the `--jobs` argument.
+    Other available options can be inspected using the `--help` flag.

 1.  **Inspect `configs/native.yaml`**.